1MPULSEONE/Coffee-Machine/README.md

 # Coffee Machine
- Simple JetBrains Academy projest, which is using Java.
+ Simple JetBrains Academy project, which is using Java.